pkoryzna/monitoring_with_kafka_task/README.md

 You will have to supply a configuration file as first argument to the application command line.

-Before creating your config like, prepare your `truststore` and `keystore` files by following Aiven documentation: https://help.aiven.io/en/articles/489572-getting-started-with-aiven-kafka
+Before creating your config file, prepare your `truststore` and `keystore` files by following Aiven documentation: https://help.aiven.io/en/articles/489572-getting-started-with-aiven-kafka

 Then, create a configuration file for use with Aiven Kafka, modifying the example below: